ianocent/IanPlayer/README.md

 | **Playlist Card** | Playlist summary with song list; saved to gallery + shareable. |
 | **Recap Card** | Monthly music recap card (Wrapped-style) with stats. |

-All cards are rendered with Compose `GraphicsLayer`, saved to `Pictures/IanPlayer/`, and can be shared.
+All cards are rendered with Compose `GraphicsLayer`, saved to `Pictures/IanPlayer/` with transparent rounded corners, and can be shared.

 ### 📊 Monthly Music Recap